hctwist/computational-graph/README.md

 - Batching

 Most operations require the graph to be in a particular state (most of which should be intuitive).
-Some examples of forbidden actions are:
+Some examples of violating actions are:

 - Firing nodes whilst the graph is not idle (or batching)
 - Adding nodes whilst the graph is not building
-- Accessing node output whilst the graph is not idle (aside from input nodes in `Compute`)
+- Accessing node output whilst the graph is not idle (aside from via input nodes in `Compute`)

 ### Cycles

-Graph cycles are not permitted and should be impossible to construct if nodes are always constructed with their inputs.
+Graph cycles are not permitted and will be checked for when the graph is priming.
-Deferring registering inputs to create cycles or similar will lead to undefined behaviour.

 # Performance

 ## Speed

 Firing nodes is lightweight.
-Paths are constructed when the graph is primed and guarantee that:
+Paths are pre-constructed when the graph is primed and guarantee that:

 - No node is computed twice
 - Nodes will be computed only if their inputs have been

 ## Allocations

-Firing nodes in the graph is considered to be zero-allocation (no heap memory allocations), with two exceptions:
+Firing nodes in the graph is considered to be zero-allocation (no heap allocations), with the exception of when a handler is attached to the following graph-level events:

 - `Graph.NodePrimed`
 - `Graph.NodeFired`

-as these both give string outputs of the nodes.
-The other node firing events do not provide string output, so are safe.
+as these both construct string outputs of the nodes.
+The other node firing events do not provide string output so are safe.

 *Note that there are no allocation guarantees in the build or prime stage of the graph.*